DALT: Pharmacodynamics

 The receptor interactions of DALT have been studied.
 The drug produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.

 Chemistry

 DALT has been used as an intermediate in the preparation of radiolabeled diethyltryptamine (DET).

 Synthesis

 The chemical synthesis of DALT has been described.

 Analogues

-Analogues of DALT include 4-HO-DALT, 4-AcO-DALT, 5-MeO-DALT, and methylallyltryptamine (MALT), among others.
+Analogues of DALT include 4-HO-DALT, 4-AcO-DALT, 5-MeO-DALT, methylallyltryptamine (MALT), propylallyltryptamine (PALT), and isopropylallyltryptamine (iPALT), among others.

 History

 DALT was first described in the scientific literature by Stephen Szara and colleagues by 1962.